 Your net worth includes: $ 1,000,000 in a money market yielding 1.5%

 Your home with an appreciated value of $1,000,000.

 The real estate market has been rising for 10 years in this example.
 It is unlikely the home will rise in value much more.
 There is very little probability that the assets currently making up your net worth will build wealth for you.

 You have a $2,000,000 net worth in this example, too.

 Your net worth includes:

-A home with a current value of $ 500,000 you bought under market value from an estate that was eager to sell.
+A home with a current value of $ 500,000 which you bought under market value from an estate that was eager to sell.
 You lease the garage apartment on AirBnB and make about $ 1,500 net income a month.

 $300,000 invested in slightly alternative income generating assets including mostly REIT and MLP funds.
 They yield 6% and were bought at low valuations so they have a good probability of increasing in value (building wealth).